goshiphq/goship-cms/content/blog/what-are-the-types-of-trailers-in-truckload-shipping.md

 ## What are the types of trailers?

 The versatility of truckload shipping strongly depends on the variety of trailers.
-Every of them is constructed to serve certain transportation modes.
-Knowing characteristics of your freight, you can easily decide on the most appropriate trailer type.
+Each of them is constructed to serve specific transportation modes.
+Knowing the characteristics of your freight, you can easily decide on the most appropriate trailer type.

 ### Dry van trailer

 [Dry vans](https://www.plslogistics.com/blog/dry-van-shipping-8-facts/) are the stars of the truckload freight shipping industry, as this is the most commonly used type of freight shipping equipment.
 They are called ‘dry’ because shippers move their dry freight, which means goods that don't require temperature control.
-Dry van is an enclosed trailer that is fully protected from external influence.
+A dry van is an enclosed trailer fully protected from external influence.
 They work for everything except perishable and oversized freight.

 #### The most frequently moved commodities: